Erik Watts: Return to WCW (1998–1999)

-On the April 16, 1998 edition of Thunder, Watts returned to WCW for a match against Yuji Nagata.
+Watts returned to wrestling after a two-year hiatus on the April 16, 1998 edition of Thunder, Watts returned to WCW for a match against Yuji Nagata.
 Eight months later Watts made a full-time return, and would win his first 2 matches back out of the gate.
 Before mainly being used as enhancement talent working on Saturday Night, WorldWide and on rare occasions on Monday Nitro.
-He would receive a shot at the WCW Television Championship on the March 30 edition of WCW Saturday Night, but would fall short at the hands of Booker T. His last TV appearance was on November 13 as he lost a match against Disco Inferno on Saturday Night.
+He would receive a shot at the WCW Television Championship on the March 30 edition of WCW Saturday Night, but would fall short at the hands of Booker T. His last TV appearance was on November 13 as he lost in a match against Disco Inferno on Saturday Night.

 Extreme Championship Wrestling (2000)

 Watts joined the Philadelphia-based Extreme Championship Wrestling promotion in 2000, losing to Spike Dudley in his ECW Arena debut.
 He remained with the promotion for two months before departing.

 All Japan Pro Wrestling (2000)

 In late 2000, Watts worked for All Japan Pro Wrestling.